Whenever we get online, we expose ourselves to all manner of risks.

-Alternatives for ZoogVPN
+Alternatives to ZoogVPN

 NordVPN is a Panama-based VPN that has a massive serve network and delivers an equally impressive performance.

 Currently, the provider has 5,500-plus servers in 60 countries across the globe.
-Of these servers, 56 support dedicated IPs allowing you to enjoy smooth access to IP-restricted networks
+Of these servers, 56 support dedicated IPs allowing you to enjoy smooth access to IP-restricted networks.

 Streaming fans will be thrilled to know that the VPN comes with a unique SmartPlay which enables you to access sites such as Netflix and iPlayer with a single click.